AetherialMist/JavaLearning/lesson-001/README.md

 ### First Package

 We are going to create the "root package" of your project.
-You can think of a "package" as a fancy folder for Java.
+You can think of a _package_ as a fancy folder for Java.
 If you open a file browser, you will see that your OS interprets it as a normal folder.
 But it is different!
 I promise!

 You can `right-click` on the `src` folder in the "Project" side window, and navigate to `New -> Package` and select `Package`.
-In the center of the Intellij window should appear a little text box, and you can enter the name for your new Package and then press the `Enter` key on your keyboard.
-For simplicity right now, just use your first or last name using ALL LOWERCASE letters
-(yes I understand the irony of what I just did).
+In the center of the Intellij window should appear a little text box.
+For simplicity right now, type in your first or last name using ALL LOWERCASE letters (yes I understand the irony of what I just did), then press the `Enter` key on your keyboard.

 ![CreatePackage](images/CreatePackage.png)